 We removed this duplicative work by integrating food delivery services with the point of sale, allowing servers to manage in-house and outside orders on the the same device.
 This is only one example of how we modernized the restaurant point of sale.
 Our worked touched everything from onboarding and setup, to order taking, reporting, and employee payrolls.

 In 2018 we finally launched Square for Restaurants.
 A reliable, self-serving point of sale solution that let restaurant employees spend less time on technology and more time on what matters: tasty food and great service.

 Square for Restaurants announcement video.

-Servers use the item grid to translate customer orders into tickets that are sent to the kitchen.
-Muscle memory is everything, experienced servers barely look at the screen while entering orders.
+Servers use the item grid to input customer orders that are printed to the kitchen.
+Muscle memory is everything: experienced servers barely look at the screen while entering orders.
 To support this workflow we created generous tap targets and speedy transitions.